red8012/SuikaIME/README.md

 5. If there is any problem, try **reboot you device**.

 ***
-### Please help report bugs and issues on the issue page.
+### Please help report bug and issues on the issue page.
 <br>
 ***
 ##Relese Note